nhrade/advent-of-code/README.md

 On mac it can be installed as.

+`bash

-`brew install ghc
+brew install ghc
-brew install pyenv`
+brew install pyenv
+`

+`bash

-`pyenv install 3.10.0
+pyenv install 3.10.0
 pyenv global 3.10.0
-pip3 install numpy`
+pip3 install numpy
+`

 Haskell files are run with `runhaskell file.hs`